-You received a loan offer in the main.
-Find out what it is and what your next step should be.
+You received a preapproved loan offer in the mail.
+Here’s what it is and what your next step should be.

 Snail mail can come with all kinds of trash.
 We’ve all stood by the mailbox and ripped up those free all-expense-paid trips for two before promptly recycling them.
-Among the bills, postcards and letters, sometimes there are mail offers from financial institutions.
-These packets and letters sometimes announce boldly that you’re pre-approved for a loan.
+Among the bills, postcards and letters, sometimes there are mail offers from financial institutions that boldly announce you’ve been preapproved for a loan.

 Personal loans through Prosper